10 Amazing Outer Space Books For Your Preschooler

 Publisher: Dial Books

-The world's first (little) astronaut goes on an epic journey to find life on Mars in this funny book.
+The world's first (little) astronaut goes on an epic journey to find life on Mars in this funny space travel book.
 He comes with a box of chocolate cupcakes as a gift for the Martians.
 But in the barren Martian land, there is no sign of life.
-You and your child will have a good laugh reading this book.
+You and your child will have a good laugh reading this book about space exploration.

 7. Papa, Please Get the Moon for Me by Eric Carle